Welcome to the latest edition of our Trustee Quarterly Update!

 Supreme Court rules employer's notice did not take effect until employee had opportunity to read it

-In Newcastle upon Tyne Hospitals NHS Foundation Trust v Haywood the Supreme Court held that an employer's written notice did not take effect until the employee had had an opportunity to read it.
+In Newcastle upon Tyne Hospitals NHS Foundation Trust v Haywood the Supreme Court held that an employer's written notice did not take effect until the employee had an opportunity to read it.
 For more information on the case, click here.

 Company's consent to appointment as principal employer does not amount to consent by subsidiary to removal